No. 8 Kansas avenges earlier loss to No. 7 K-State, 90-78 - NewsBreak

 Related

-KANSAS CITY, Mo. — Patrick Mahomes strolled through Arrowhead Stadium without any issues with his injured right ankle on Thursday, and the Kansas City Chiefs quarterback expects to practice fully in the next 10 days leading up to the Super Bowl.
-Mahomes sprained the ankle during the divisional round...
+KANSAS CITY, Mo.
+(AP) — Patrick Mahomes strolled through Arrowhead Stadium without any issues with his injured right ankle on Thursday, and the Kansas City Chiefs quarterback expects to practice fully in the next 10 days leading up to the Super Bowl.
+Mahomes sprained the ankle during the divisional...

 Unheralded group of Chiefs get redemption in Super Bowl hunt